jsturtevant/jsturtevant.github.io/_posts/2016-05-26-5-Ways-to-install-git-on-Windows.md

 ## Using Cmder
 This was my go to option before Windows 10  and would be what I recommend for anyone not using Windows 10.
 The command line experience in older versions of Windows is poor (no resize/copy paste) and [Cmder](http://cmder.net/) brings together a set of awesome tools to make a great command line experience.
 I always choose the larger install option, as it comes with git (again Git for Windows) and the BASH tools all hooked up.
 Some of the other features it brings along are portability (which is great if you are running events), keyboard shortcuts like copy and paste, easy aliasing, and more.

 You install it by downloading the "Full" option on the [Cmder page](http://cmder.net/).
-The video walk-through is at [todo](https://channel9.msdn.com/Blogs/jsturtevant/5-Way-to-Install-Git-on-Windows).

 ### Pro's